Interpretation Act 1978: Section 18 – Duplicated offences

 Section 18 of the act provides:

 Where an act or omission constitutes an offence under two or more Acts, or both under an Act and at common law, the offender shall, unless the contrary intention appears, be liable to be prosecuted and punished under either or any of those Acts or at common law, but shall not be liable to be punished more than once for the same offence.

 This section replaces section 33 of the Interpretation Act 1889 (52 & 53 Vict. c.
 63).
 Humphreys J. said that that section did not add anything to the common law, or detract anything from it.

 "... shall not be liable to be punished more than once for the same offence"

 The words "same offence" at the end of section 18 of the act do not mean "same act" or "same cause".
 A person may be punished more than once for the same act.
 Two prosecutions for a single false statement in a brochure is not oppressive.

 See also Williams v Hallam (1943) 112 LJKB 353, (1943) 59 TLR 287, (1943) 41 LGR 165.

+Repealed enactments

+Section 25(1) of the act repealed 53 enactments, listed in schedule 3 to the act.